Helen Edmundson: 2020s

-In February 2021, Edmundson's adaptation of Anna Karenina was revived at Sheffield Theatres' Crucible Theatre.

-In March 2022, Edmundson's adaptation of Small Island was revived at the National Theatre.
+In 2022, Edmundson's adaptation of Small Island was revived at the National Theatre.
+It was announced that her new play, Some Woman, was to premiere in October 2026 at the National Theatre, in a production starring Anne-Marie Duff.

 Film and television

 Edmundson has written two short films for television: One Day, broadcast on BBC Two in July 1991, and Stella for Channel 4.
 In 2015, she wrote two episodes of ITV drama The Suspicions of Mr Whicher, Beyond the Pale and The Ties that Bind, starring BAFTA Award-winners Paddy Considine and Tim Pigott-Smith.
 In September of the same year, Edmundson's feature-length adaptation of An Inspector Calls, starring BAFTA Award-winners David Thewlis and Miranda Richardson, was broadcast on BBC One; the programme won the 2016 Broadcasting Press Guild Award for Best Single Drama and was nominated for two 2016 British Academy Television Craft Awards.
 In 2018, Edmundson wrote the film Mary Magdalene, which was directed by Emmy Award-nominee Garth Davis and starred Academy Award-nominees Rooney Mara and Joaquin Phoenix.
-She is adapting the novel The Awkward Age, to be broadcast by the BBC.
 She wrote the first two series of crime drama Dalgliesh, executive producing the second.
 Dalgliesh was first broadcast on Channel 5 and Acorn TV and stars Bertie Carvel as the title character.

-Edmundsen was showrunner, writer and executive producer of Belgravia: The Next Chapter, broadcast in 2024.
+Edmundson was showrunner, writer and executive producer of Belgravia: The Next Chapter, broadcast in 2024.

 Radio

-Edmundson has adapted numerous literary classics for BBC Radio 4, including The Voyage Out in 2006, The Mayor of Casterbridge in 2008, Anna of the Five Towns in 2011 and Sense and Sensibility in 2013.
+Edmundson has adapted numerous literary classics for BBC Radio 4, including The Voyage Out in 2006, The Mayor of Casterbridge in 2008, Anna of the Five Towns in 2011, and Sense and Sensibility in 2013.